neha-nayeem/web-scraping-challenge/README.md

 * A root route `/` was created, that simply displays a cover page with a button to begin the initial scraping (index.html).

-* A route called `/scrape` was created, that imports the `scrape_mars.py` script and calls the `scrape` function.
-The return value is stored in Mongo as a Python dictionary.
-This route redirects to the `/data` route for display.
+* A route called `/scrape` was created, that imports the `scrape_mars.py` script and calls the `.scrape()` function.
+This returns a Python dictionary that is stored in Mongo.
+Splinter's browser has been given a `headless` value of **True** so that scraping runs in the background (takes ~40 seconds).

+* After scraping is complete, the `/scrape` route redirects to the `/data` route for display.

-* A route called `/data` queries the Mongo database and passes the Mars data into an HTML template for display (data.html).
+* The `/data` route queries the Mongo database and passes the Mars data into an HTML template for display (data.html).

 ## Screenshots